 The nickname “Wildcats” was given to the club in 1909, after a football road victory over Illinois.
 The earliest truly memorable Kentucky logo appeared in 1973.
 The emblem, which looked really aggressive, depicted a wild cat with an open mouth.
 The outline of the Kentucky state was placed at the background.

-For today, the Wildcats primary logo is a combination of two interlacing letters, “U” and “K.” First used in 1997 as an alternative logo to the primary logo.
+For today, the Wildcats primary logo is a combination of two interlacing letters, “U” and “K.” First used in 1997 as an alternative logo and moved then to the primary logo.
 In 2016 there was a shift in the color scheme as well as a modification of the shape of the two letters "UK."

 2016 - Present

 A royal blue with white trim interlocking letters “UK.”

 A blue with white trim interlocking letters “UK.”

 A brown wildcat about to attack on a interlocking blue with black trim letters “UK.”